openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   courses and courses that finished running early in the history of the edX platform, data for enrollment activity and student engagement may not be available.

+* Charts are not available for problems that use the randomization setting in Studio.
+Because such problems can result in numerous possible submission variants, both correct and incorrect, edX Insights does not attempt to graph them.
+The Submissions report and downloadable .csv file are available for such problems, and include one row for each problem-variant-answer combination selected by your students.

+.. _Creating Exercises and Tools: http://edx.readthedocs.org/projects/edx-partner-course-staff/en/latest/exercises_tools/index.html